Not going anywhere during your school holidays? Why not try a staycation with kids!

 Speaking of markets and food, another great family staycation idea is to take a foodie tour of your city.
 If your city’s listed on Yelp, you can check out the top rated restaurants in your city.

 You can also build an itinerary of restaurants to visit in your city based on a theme.
 We love frequenting restaurants that are recommended by local magazines like Seattle magazine or Seattle Met.
+We also visiting restaurants that are recommended in the Seattle travel guide book.

 If the weather is warm enough, why not visit a local pool?
 One of the things I love about Seattle is that there are several different places to go swimming.